d909b/perfect_match/README.md

     - The script will print all the command line configurations (2400 in total) you need to run to obtain the experimental results to reproduce the News results.
     - Note that we evaluate all listed methods on News-2/News-4/News-8/News-16.
 - Run the command line configurations from the previous step in your favorite compute environment.
-- After the experiments have concluded, use `run_results.sh` to calculate the summary statistics mean +- standard deviation over all repeated runs.
+- After the experiments have concluded, use `./run_results.sh` to calculate the summary statistics mean +- standard deviation over all repeated runs.
-    - Example 1: `run_results.sh ./results/pm_news2a10k_pbm_mse_1 news-2`, where `news-2` indicates that you want results for the News-2 dataset, to get the results for "PM" on News-2.
+    - Example 1: `./run_results.sh ./results/pm_news2a10k_pbm_mse_1 news-2`, where `news-2` indicates that you want results for the News-2 dataset, to get the results for "PM" on News-2.
 Note that the folder path must match exactly with the type of dataset requested (news-2 <> news-2), otherwise the shown summary statistics will not be the right metrics.
-    - Example 2: `run_results.sh ./results/pm_news4a10k_pbm_mse_1 news-4` to get the results for "PM" on News-4.
+    - Example 2: `./run_results.sh ./results/pm_news4a10k_pbm_mse_1 news-4` to get the results for "PM" on News-4.
-    - Example 3: `run_results.sh ./results/pm_news8a10k_pbm_mse_1 news-8` to get the results for "PM" on News-8.
+    - Example 3: `./run_results.sh ./results/pm_news8a10k_pbm_mse_1 news-8` to get the results for "PM" on News-8.
-    - Example 4: `run_results.sh ./results/pm_news16a7k_pbm_mse_1 news-16` to get the results for "PM" on News-16.
+    - Example 4: `./run_results.sh ./results/pm_news16a7k_pbm_mse_1 news-16` to get the results for "PM" on News-16.
     - Repeat for all evaluated method / benchmark combinations.

 ##### Correlation MSE and NN-PEHE with PEHE (Figure 1)

 - Go through the IHDP step-by-step above.
-- Ensure that you have run the `run_results.sh` script at least once on `./results/pm_ihdp2a0k_pbm_mse_1` and that the summary.txt file was created in `./results/pm_ihdp2a0k_pbm_mse_1`.
+- Ensure that you have run the `./run_results.sh` script at least once on `./results/pm_ihdp2a0k_pbm_mse_1` and that the summary.txt file was created in `./results/pm_ihdp2a0k_pbm_mse_1`.
 - Navigate to the `./results/pm_ihdp2a0k_pbm_mse_1` directory.
 - Run the following scripts to obtain mse.txt, pehe.txt and nn_pehe.txt for use with the `perfect_match/visualisation/cor_plots.R` script:
     - `cat summary.txt | grep "val_cf MSE" | awk '{print $7}' > mse.txt`